tomelkin/enhanced_table/README.md

 * The 'rename' and 'calculate' parameters are both optional.
 * Either single or double quotes can be used for column names, although the macro can handle whitespace in column names without them.
 * If you are renaming a column from the MQL query and want to use it in a calculated column expression, you must use it's new name, not the original.
+* If you do an ORDER BY in your MQL query on a column that you rename, you must use the original column name in the ORDER BY clause.
 * The AS keyword is case insensitive, but column names are not.
 * When a column is used in a calculated column expression, all of its row's values should be numeric.
 A null value returned by MQL is treated as zero for the sake of all calculated values.